Table Of Contents

 In this phase, you’ll actively implement several FinOps principles in production.
 Be sure to compare actual performance against the KPIs you established earlier to gauge progress.

-So, what are some FinOps best practices you’ll want to apply right away?
+So, what FinOps best practices will you want to apply right away?

 Here are some of the critical FinOps principles to apply right away.

-- To chart the course for FinOps, bring together a diverse team that represents all stakeholders.
+• To chart the course for FinOps, a diverse team representing all stakeholders must be brought together.

-- Sell the benefits of FinOps to specific teams or business units to get buy-in.
+• Sell FinOps’s benefits to specific teams or business units to get buy-in.
 This creates an incentive for your people to overcome resistance to change.

-- Measure unit costs, such as cost per customer, cost per deployment, and cost per team.
-This way, you can identify key levers, trade-offs, compromises, and opportunities you can use without compromising smooth service delivery.
+• Measure unit costs, such as cost per customer, cost per deployment, and cost per team.
+This will help you identify key levers, trade-offs, compromises, and opportunities that can be used without compromising smooth service delivery.

 Speaking of FinOps solutions, here are some ways to automate FinOps.